 EDITORS NOTE: This recipe can be made in a large quiche or pie pan, or by simply placing a round of puff pastry on a parchment-lined baking sheet, adding the pear filling, then placing another round of puff pastry on top.
 Crimp the edges together and proceed with the recipe as written.

 2 cups (300 g) flour + extra for rolling

 1 ⅓ cups (300 g) unsalted butter (note: European butter is higher in butterfat)

 ½ cup (100 g) white granulated sugar

 1 generous pinch of salt

 Using a small knife or your fingers, break the butter into chunks.
-Work the butter into the flour and salt mixture with your fingers, leaving many different sized pieces (almond, pea, lentil sizes)—this should be a very coarse mixture.
+Work the butter into the flour mixture with your fingers, leaving many different sized pieces (almond, pea, lentil sizes)—this should be a very coarse mixture.

 Make a well in the flour and butter and add the cold water.
 Mix quickly with a large spoon, adding more water as needed.

 Turn the dough out onto a well-floured surface and knead just enough to form a smooth ball.